Characters: Gekkan Shoujo Nozaki-kun

 - Ascended Fangirl: Nozaki thinks he's let her become this, since he mistakes her love confession as a fan's request to be his assistant and then immediately has her start helping him.

-- Because You Were Nice to Me: Sakura fell for Nozaki because he helped her over the gate when she was late for her first day of school.
+- Because You Were Nice to Me: Sakura fell for Nozaki because he helped her over the gate when she was late for her first day of high school.